Andrej577/TicketSytem/README.md

 - `ReadAt` stores the read time.

 This is more flexible than a single read flag on `Message`, because the same conversation can be read by a customer, an operator, and an administrator.

+### MediaFile

+The `MediaFile` table stores file attachments shared in a chat session.

+- `ChatSessionId` identifies the conversation the file was shared in and references `ChatSession.Id`.
+- `UploadedByUserId` identifies who uploaded the file and references `AppUser.Id`.
+- `Name`, `Extension`, and `ContentType` describe the file.
+- `SizeBytes` and `Content` store the size and raw bytes; a size constraint caps attachments at 10 MB.
+- `CreatedAt` stores the upload time.

 ### Knowledge